This Ain’t No Disco!

 ‘Beat The Clock’ was like a Velvet Underground song when I wrote it at the piano, and if you listen to it with that in mind, you can kind of tell, but what Georgio did with it was amazing.” – Ron Mael, Mojo magazine UK 2002

-The promotional video for ‘Beat The Clock’ featured Ron & Russell (with a bevy of female factory workers) mass-producing life-size cardboard cutouts of themselves in a race against a giant clock.
-Perhaps this was an ‘indiscreet’ commentary upon the tedium and uniformity in rock/pop music, and the stereotypes within disco, until they were effectively mixed into one medium.
+The promotional video for “Beat The Clock” featured Ron & Russell (with a bevy of female factory workers) mass-producing life-size cardboard cutouts of themselves in a race against a giant clock.
+Perhaps this was an ‘indiscreet’ commentary upon the tedium and uniformity in rock/pop music and the stereotypes within disco, until they were effectively mixed into one medium by Sparks.
 Charlie Parker never dreamed that ‘fusion’ could sound like this!

 Initially, the drum track was provided by a Moog-simulated kick, before drummer Keith Forsey added a live beat.
 Russell: “Keith just spend 16 minutes hitting a kick drum to a click and then add fills after that.
 I think that’s also what gave that album less of a robotic feel.
 It had some bit of humanity to all the electronics because all the drumming was live.”

-The Maels portrayed werewolves in the extremely rare video, however, the U.S.A. remained oblivious.
+“Tryouts…” reached No. 45 in the UK.
+Several 12-inch British singles were issued on a varied rainbow of colored vinyl with exclusive longer remixes.
+America saw the single release “Tryouts for the Human Race” (with “No. 1 Song in Heaven” as the B-side).
+The Maels portrayed werewolves in the video, however, America remained oblivious.
 Perhaps Sparks’ thought-provoking lyrics were too complex for the mindless dancing masses.
-But subliminally and with the passing of time, the album became a landmark in music history.
+But subliminally and with the passing of time, the album influenced others to cross musical boundaries.

-Soon after, Blondie would collaborate with Moroder on their smash hit ‘Call Me’.
+Soon after, Blondie would collaborate with Georgio Moroder who co-wrote and produced their smash hit ‘Call Me’.
 M appeared with the percolating hit ‘Pop Muzik’.
 Sparks spawned the pop duo.
 New bands emerged from the UK two by two, and climbed aboard the ark that Sparks built; Human League, O.M.D., Gary Numan, Soft Cell, Depeche Mode… The atmospheric Ultravox quickened their pace.
 At first labeled New Romantic or Synth-Pop, the new genre crossed the ocean and became New Wave (eventually spawning Erasure, the Pet Shop Boys and countless others).

 “I’ll be all you’ll hear for years and years and years.”